KNBAnderson/wasteless/README.md

 * _Create an account with AWS_
 * _$ git clone https://github.com/KNBAnderson/wasteless;_
 * _$ cd wasteless/food-waste-client_
-* _Create a file in the src floder called config.js and add this code to it_
+* _Create a file in the src folder called config.js and add this code to it_
 ```
 export default {
   s3: {